 51. Vanilla Expanded Framework by Oskar Potocki

 Vanilla Expanded Framework incorporates various functionalities for different mods to boost performance by not duplicating code across several mods.
-Examples of shared functionality include custom base generation code with a fantastic building export tool, customisable sieges, faction-based pack animal textures, faction based apparel colouring system, Orion’s Faction Discovery revamped and improved, Item processor code, shields, and many, many others.
-MOd here.
+Examples of shared functionality include custom base generation code with a fantastic building export tool, customizable sieges, faction-based pack animal textures, faction-based apparel coloring system, Orion’s Faction Discovery revamped and improved, Item processor code, shields, and many, many others.
+Mod here.

 52. Wall Light by Murmur